botlabs-gg/yagpdb-docs-v2/content/docs/roles/self-assignable-roles.md

 {{< callout context="note" title="Note: Message Reactions Limit" icon="outline/info-circle" >}}

 A role menu can only support up to 20 roles due to the reaction limit discord places on messages.
-If your role group has more than twenty you have to use the `rolemenu finish` sub-command and then add the rest of roles to a new message using the `-skip` flag.
+If your role group has more than twenty you have to use the `/rolemenu complete` sub-command and then add the rest of roles to a new message using the `-skip` flag.

 {{< /callout >}}

-To set up a role menu, the related roles **have to be added to a role group**, then you invoke the command `-rolemenu create (role group name)`.
+To set up a role menu, the related roles **have to be added to a role group**, then you invoke the command `/rolemenu create (role group name)`.

 The group mode and other restrictions from the role group and role still apply to the roles in the role menu.